For the sixth year - this year we will have consumed more food than produced.

 Icon International Foundation will be building its Howard N Rolfe Institute of Science (RIS), in Eastern

 Nevada.
-A major project of this Institute will be its 'hands-on-"Feed the World"project of one group of
+A major project of this Institute will be its 'hands-on-"Feed America and the World" project of one

-students of Earth Sciences.
-This hands-on-project involves an initial 1,000,000 square feet of proprietary
+group of students of Earth Sciences.
+This hands-on-project involves an initial 1,000,000 square feet of

-closed system technology aquaponics.
-This development will include an on-site research lab for our
+proprietary closed system technology aquaponics: proguce and a fish farm..
+This development will include

-Internationally recognized expert, Nicholas Savidov Ph.D and Dean William (Bill) Payne Ph.D will head RIS
+Internationally recognized expert, Nicholas Savidov Ph.D and Dean William (Bill) Payne Ph.D of Nevada's

 For a Synopsis of the Plan please read "Page 2 Below."